 Here’s an example of a well-executed cross-channel app marketing strategy.
 If Amazon keeps track of when customers open their emails, they can send this information (Profiles field: Recent Email Opened) to their app analytics and marketing vendor.
 Then, they could schedule a related push message to go out a few days after to nicely tie together their email and app marketing.

 The short story with cross-channel app marketing is that it allows you to see your app users as people – real people with wonderfully colorful lives.
-And this vivid new insight can help you connect more deeply with your app customers because you’ll understand what they want and why they want it and what keeps them coming back.
+And this vivid insight can help you connect more deeply with your customers because you’ll better understand what they want, why they want it and what keeps them coming back.

 Thanks for signing up.
 Look for your first email shortly!